nortikin/sverchok/docs/nesting.rst

   - the ``Vertices`` socket contains 2 collections (The first line has 4 vertices, the next line has 6)
   - the ``Edges`` socket contains 2 collections (The first line has 3 edges, the next line has 5 edges)

-To know how many elements is in each socket's sublist, we can attach a ``List Length`` node.
-You'll see the number of elements corresponds with the number of vertices and edges of each object.
+To know how many elements are in each socket's sublist, we can attach a ``List Length`` node.

 Two Perpendicular Lines
 -----------------------